 5. Check the validity of external data sources

-External storage can be used to store data that are used by your application.
-This can include data about your application, such as a list of the most recent documents opened by the user or data that your application uses to do its work, such as a database containing a list of customers.
+External storage can be used to store data that are used by your application such as a list of the most recent documents opened, or data that your application uses to do its work, like a database containing a list of customers.

 The issue here is that you have to make sure that the data stored in external storage hasn’t been corrupted or modified by anyone else.

-Android penetration testing is done via the various number of tools but let’s check the top 3 tools that are usually used:
+Android penetration testing is done via a various number of tools but let’s check the top Android 3rd party penetration testing tools that are usually used:

 - Frida: Frida is a dynamic instrumentation toolkit that is used by developers, reverse-engineers, and security researchers